 Given that it’s equal parts artsy and adventurous, it’s no surprise that Salida is home to people who prefer to make their own outdoor gear by hand.
 Tuff River Stuff makes handcrafted, highly specialized gear serving Salida’s whitewater rafting community, including dry bags, boat cargo systems and large-group camp cookware.
 Three passionate global paddlers — two of which are raising their families on Salida’s waterways — founded Badfish to craft stand-up paddleboards, river surfboards and accessories.
 Need something cozy and functional?
 Look no further than downtown Salida’s own Drift and Amble for its screen-printed-by-hand apparel — like super-soft T-shirts and hoodies.

-Salida’s creative culture can’t be contained by gallery walls.
-Art is virtually everywhere, from modern murals gracing buildings from the 1880s to the many public art installations that pepper Riverside Park.
-Perfect for a picnic and stroll, the park meanders along the river with musical sculptures crafted by local blacksmiths, an outdoor “living room” constructed of handmade tile and a charming pedestrian bridge that begs for photo ops.
-Don’t miss the monthly rotation of art in the Paquette Gallery and the newly-renovated sculpture garden at the SteamPlant Event Center, an abandoned power plant that’s been repurposed as a community hub to host everything from concerts to film screenings to receptions.
+Salida’s creative culture isn't contained by gallery walls.
+Art is virtually everywhere, from "ghost" signs gracing buildings from the early 1900s to the many public art installations that pepper Riverside Park.
+Perfect for a picnic and stroll, the park is home to a musical sculpture crafted by local blacksmiths, and a charming pedestrian bridge that begs for photo ops.
+Don’t miss the monthly rotation of art in the Paquette Gallery and the Strawn/Grether sculpture garden at the SteamPlant Event Center, an abandoned power plant that’s been repurposed as a community hub to host everything from concerts to film screenings to receptions.